Frequently asked questions

 No. Esmethadone did not reach statistical significance for the primary endpoint at Day 28 in studies REL-1017-301, REL-1017-302 and REL-1017-303.

 Esmethadone reached statistical significance at Day 7 in study REL-1017-202 and in study REL-1017-302.
 Day 7 was the primary endpoint for REL-1017-202 and was one of the key secondary endpoints for REL-1017-302.
-Statistical significance was sustained up to the last study timepoint (Day 14) for study REL-1017-202.
-Statistical significance was lost after Day 7 for study REL-1017-302.
-However, the loss of statistical significance after Day 7 for study REL-1017-302 was not due to loss of efficacy in the REL-1017 arm, which continued to improve up to the end of treatment, but was due to improvement in the placebo arm.
+Across all studies, patients receiving REL-1017 continued to improve up to the end of treatment.

 Are there data indicating that esmethadone retains efficacy over time?

-Yes.
-All REL-1017 studies show an improving MADRS trajectory up to end of treatment: REL-1017-202, REL-1017-301, REL-1017-302, REL-1017-303, REL-1017-304 and REL-1017-310 (Fava 2022; Fava 2024; Guidetti 2025 WCP presentation; Fava 2025).
+All REL-1017 studies show an improving MADRS trajectory up to end of treatment: REL-1017-202, REL-1017-301, REL-1017-302, REL-1017-303, REL-1017-304 and REL-1017-310 (Fava 2022; Fava 2024; Guidetti 2025 WCP presentation; Fava 2025; Guidetti ASCP 2026 presentation).

 Are there data indicating that esmethadone is safe and well-tolerated?